 Fox property: The Fox is located 75 Km northeast of 100 Mile House in south-central B.C.
 The property contains a tungsten mineral system that is overall 12 km by 5 km in dimensions, with high grades in a near-surface setting.
-The Company discovered the Ridley Creek, BN and BK zones and with approximately 12,500 metres of drilling has delineated 582,400 tonnes grading 0.826% WO3(Indicated) and 565,000 tonnes grading 1.231% WO3(Inferred) (February 2018 NI43-101).
+The Company discovered the Ridley Creek, BN and BK zones and delineated 582,400 tonnes grading 0.826% WO3(Indicated) and 565,000 tonnes grading 1.231% WO3(Inferred) (February 2018 NI43-101).
 These resources are open and contain among the highest grade in the western world.
 In addition, drilling at the Nightcrawler and South Grid prospects have returned intercepts above cut-off grade that remain open.
 The large-scale mineral system, resource grade and proximity to infrastructure are thought to make the Fox a rare and exceptional tungsten find.
 Plans include increasing the resource base and performing a preliminary economic assessment.

-Rateria and West Valley property: Since 2004, the Company has assembled approximately 250 square km of mineral tenure that adjoin and surround the southern side of Teck Resource's Highland Valley Copper mine property, Canada's largest copper producer.
-The Rateria property was first staked in 1999, when copper prices were low and much of the favorable geology was open for staking.
-The property also adjoins the north side of the past-producerCraigmont copper mine property.
-On the Rateria property, the Company has discovered and outlined two new deposits (Zone 1 and 2) located 6.5 km southeast of the Highmont open pit and drill results have similar copper grade to other highland Valley deposits.
+Rateria and West Valley property: Since 2004, the Company assembled approximately 250 square km of mineral tenure that adjoin and surround the southern side of the Highland Valley Copper mine property, Canada's largest copper producer.
+The property also adjoins the north side of the past producing Craigmont copper mine property.
+On the Rateria property, the Company has discovered and partially delineated two new deposits (Zone 1 and 2) located 6.5 km southeast of the Highmont open pit with drill results containing similar copper grade to other highland Valley deposits.
 Results include 95.0 metres of 0.67% copper and 250.0 metres of 0.25% copper from Zone 1, and 152.5 metres of 0.35% copper, 0.06 g/t Au, and 105.5m of 0.37% copper, 0.14 g/t gold, 0.005% molybdenum and 0.63 g/t rhenium in Zone 2.
-Approximately 200 metres east of Zone 2, F17-02 returned positive copper values over a significant interval with a particularly higher-grade section of 5.0 metres containing 4.4% copper, 0.21 g/t gold, 20.0 g/t silver, 0.03% molybdenum and 6.86 g/t rhenium that is open.
+Approximately 200 metres east of Zone 2, F17-02 returned a particularly highergrade section of 5.0 metres containing 4.4% copper, 0.21 g/t gold, 20.0 g/t silver, 0.03% molybdenum and 6.86 g/t rhenium that is open.
 Drilling at Zone 1 and 2 has identified continuous and positive grade approximately one km in length and 50 to 150 metres in width and over 350 metres in depth.
 These zones occur within a larger envelope of lower-grade material and remain open.
+There is thought to be excellent potential to expand these deposits as other deposits in the district are known to extend for a km in depth.
 Due to the low pyrite and dominantly bornite-chalcocite copper minerals, preliminary metallurgy tests indicate excellent recovery and clean concentrate containing around 39% copper.
 In addition to thenear-term resource potential in Zone 1 and Zone 2, the Company has generated additional targets thought to provide an excellent opportunity for further discovery in this world class mining district.